rails/rails/guides/source/action_view_overview.md

 #### cache

 A method for caching fragments of a view rather than an entire action or page.
 This technique is useful caching pieces like menus, lists of news topics, static HTML fragments, and so on.
 This method takes a block that contains the content you wish to cache.
-See +ActionController::Caching::Fragments+ for more information.
+See `ActionController::Caching::Fragments` for more information.

 ```ruby
 <% cache do %>